-- deliver quality services, working closely with the customer to ensure their needs are met - take ownership of customers' problems and the resolution of problems - identify and remove 'waste' (steps in our processes which add no value to the work and do not help customers) and work within the financial constraints and budgets available to the service - understand how delivery aligns to the Corporate Plan - work collaboratively and flexibly - recognise and understand how they contribute to the purpose and priorities of both the services they provide and the organisation as a whole - actively participate in the Employee Performance Review process - abide by the Code of Conduct for Employees at all times.
+- deliver quality services, working closely with the customer to ensure their needs are met - take ownership of customers' problems and the resolution of problems

+- identify and remove 'waste' (steps in our processes which add no value to the work and do not help customers) and work within the financial constraints and budgets available to the service - understand how delivery aligns to the Corporate Plan - work collaboratively and flexibly - recognise and understand how they contribute to the purpose and priorities of both the services they provide and the organisation as a whole - actively participate in the Employee Performance Review process - abide by the Code of Conduct for Employees at all times.

-5.4 Role of Services
+5.3 Role of Services

 There is no prescriptive framework for services dictated by the 'centre'.
-Where employees and leaders understand the work, the statutory and regulatory arrangements placed upon them and the purpose they are working towards, the measures they need to understand to help them manage the work will develop.
+Where employees and leaders understand the work and the purpose they are working towards, the measures they need to understand to help them manage the work will develop.
 There is an expectation that a service performance framework will encompass the following: